 The following is a step-by-step method that is suggested for safe and effective removal of all types of ticks.
 Web citations 2 and 3 show a diagram of how to place tweezers to remove a tick.

 - The area of the bite should leave a small crater or indentation where the head and mouthparts were embedded.
-If portions of the head or mouthparts remain, they should be removed by a doctor.
+If portions of the head or mouthparts remain, they may be removed by a doctor.

 Other ways to remove ticks, such as using a hot match head or painting the tick with nail polish, gasoline, or other materials, are not advised.
 Such treatments can cause the tick to release more fluids back into the bite and increases the chance to transmit disease before the tick releases itself from the skin.